-In Fig. 11(b) the H2 molecule has been rotated by 90° in the azimuthal direction.
-For the configuration corresponding to the solid line again the energy barriers decreases monotonically as a function of the distance from the sulfur atoms.
+In Fig. 11(b) the H_2 molecule has been rotated by 90° in the azimuthal direction.
+For the configuration corresponding to the solid line again the potential energy decreases monotonically as a function of the distance from the sulfur atoms.

 With a stretched bond length of d=0.9 Å and a distance from the surface of z=1.1 Å the picture has changed.
 Now the barriers are at its highest value above the Pd bridge site.
 This is due to the repulsive character of the palladium atoms which the H-atoms point at in this configuration.
-At the fourfold hollow site the potential-energy is again negative.
+At the fourfold hollow site the potential energy is again negative.

-To improve the NN description we included the information about the variation of the energy barriers within the unit cell from Fig. 11 in the training examples.
-We added 66 potential-energies related to the corrugation of the barriers to the information governed from the previously discussed eleven 2D cuts.
-Namely, instead of optimizing the NN with 1,189 and 1,778 training examples based on the elbow plots only as shown previously in Fig. 10, we now use 1,255 and 1,844 points, respectively.
-The sticking probability for both training sets in Fig. 11(c) agrees now semi-quantitatively with the underlying analytical PES.
+To improve the NN description we included the information about the lateral variation of the energy within the unit cell from Fig. 11 in the training examples.
+We added 66 potential energies related to the corrugation of the barriers to the information governed from the previously discussed 11 2D cuts.
+Namely, instead of optimizing the NN with 1189 and 1778 training examples based on the elbow plots only as shown previously in Fig. 10, we now use 1255 and 1844 points, respectively.
+The sticking probability for both training sets in Fig. 11(c) agrees now semiquantitatively with the underlying analytical PES.
 Thus, incorporating only a small number of additional information to the calculated elbow plots can lead to significant improvement of the dynamical result.
 Figure 11(c) demonstrates that the incorporation of available physical knowledge about the system of investigation improves the interpolation considerably.
 It is well known that steering in dissociation dynamics is present and can be essential for the calculation of a dynamical property like the sticking probability.
 It is clear that the reorientation of the molecule is affected by the distribution of the energy barriers on the surface.
-Together with the knowledge about the favorable dissociation configuration of the studied molecule which can be gained from DFT-calculations we were able to calculate a small number of additional energies.
-With this new information the NN was able to reproduce the adsorption coefficient with an error of less than 6%.
+Together with the knowledge about the favorable dissociation configuration of the studied molecule which can be gained from DFT calculations we were able to calculate a small number of additional energies.
+With this information the NN was able to reproduce the adsorption coefficient with an error of less than 6%.